-Families can talk about how this song fits into the artist's generally upbeat nature, as portrayed in her TV show and movies.
+Families can talk about how this song fits into the Lovato's generally upbeat nature, as portrayed in their TV show and movies.
 Does the way this song plays against type make the singer seem more complex as a person and not just a character?

 Our editors recommend

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.